Submitting a proposal for TOMCAT

 • The number of scans required per sample

-Provide a clear description why it is necessary to use synchrotron beamtime at the TOMCAT beamline for this proposal.
-Explain why other similar or complementary methods (for example, lab-based CT scans, SEM or TEM measurements, histology, etc.) are not adequate to tackle the problem, and why TOMCAT is your preferred choice of imaging beamline.
+Provide a clear description why for this proposal it is necessary to use synchrotron beamtime at TOMCAT.
+Explain why other similar or complementary methods (for example, lab-based CT scans, SEM or TEM measurements, histology, etc.) are not adequate to tackle your problem, and why TOMCAT is your preferred choice for imaging.

 Justify the amount of beamtime you are asking for.
 Check with the beamline staff, if you are unsure of typical scan times.
 Unless you are planning a very complex setup, if the experiment is well prepared, it usually does not take an entire shift to set up the beamline for your measurements.